Training during the Covid-19 pandemic brought a lot of childhood memories back and changed my focus on how I now see running.

 And so, after a great deal of soul searching, I think my purpose for running slightly shifted today from that of preparing for a race, into one where I now see a race as simply an opportunity to test my fitness level and not as the sole reason to run.

-Running was, and will, always be part of my life, in light and in darkness.
+Running was, and will always be, part of my life, in light and in darkness.